pmhalvor/geo4460/mca/README.md

 The research questions we'll aim to solve area:
 - (General) Can we find ways to improve cycling infrastructure around Oslo using traffic & Strava data?
 - (Specific) What are some examples of popular Strava segments that do not have bike lanes?
-- (Specific) How does relative traffic vary between segments over bike lanes versus those not on bike lanes?
+- (Specific) How does segment popularity vary between segments over bike lanes versus those not on bike lanes?
-- (Specific) For N sets of 2 random point in Oslo, run 3 cost-distance weight analyses between them: one biased toward traveling over bike lanes as much as possible, another biased toward traveling over anyway a segment exists, the final over any road.
-Compare averages over these routes (distance, average speed, cost, segment popularity, etc).
+- (Specific) Is there a correlation between Strava segment popularity and cost?
+Traffic?
+Speed?

 ## Contents